IkramUdDoula/hashbase/README.md

 Use this if you want to start fresh or are experiencing authentication issues.

 ## Usage

+### Widget Layout System

+The dashboard features a powerful drag-and-drop layout system:

+- **Drag & Drop** - Click and drag any widget to move it to a new position
+- **Resize Widgets** - Click the resize icon (⇕) in the bottom-right corner to cycle through sizes (1-4 rows)
+- **Visual Feedback** - Blue ring indicates valid drop zones, red ring indicates invalid positions
+- **Smart Validation** - System prevents overlapping widgets and validates fit before allowing drops
+- **Auto-Save** - Layout automatically saves to localStorage and persists across sessions
+- **5×4 Grid** - 5 columns with up to 4 rows each (20 total positions)

+For detailed technical documentation, see [LAYOUT_SYSTEM.md](./LAYOUT_SYSTEM.md)

 ### Gmail Widget
 - Displays your unread emails